top of page

 The initial directive was to leverage data from the university's existing Student Interest Survey to connect students with more relevant campus opportunities.
 The primary constraint was that any solution had to be feasible within the current technical infrastructure and implementable without a major overhaul

-As the lead designer, I led the project's strategic direction from discovery to validation.
-I conducted the initial research that revealed the project's core premise was unviable, leading to a strategic pivot away from the initial survey-based model.
-I then defined and designed the "Interest Tags" system—a new, user-controlled strategy for personalization.
+As the lead designer, I drove the project's strategic direction from discovery to validation.
+My initial research revealed the core premise was unviable, leading to a strategic pivot.
+I then defined, designed, and delivered a new, user-controlled personalization strategy with high-fidelity prototypes, which successfully validated the concept's viability with students and secured stakeholder buy-in.

-Goal: Determine if the existing Student Interest Survey was a viable signal for personalization.
+The goal of validating the premise was to determine if the existing Student Interest Survey was a viable signal and foundation for personalization .

 Technical Infeasibility